-Slot Canyon Tour in Page, AZ
+Slot Canyon Tours in Page, AZ

 My husband grew up in Page, so he’s been everywhere in the area.
 We were spending some time at Lake Powell, and my husband wanted to show us some of his favorite spots.
-The more popular Slot Canyons are by Antelope, but they are also a lot more crowded.
+The most popular tourist destination are the Antelope Slot Canyon Tours, but they are also a lot more crowded.

 What to Expect With Horseshoe Bend Slot Canyon Tours

 You’ll do some off-roading which is a fun adventure and get some extraordinary views.
 Once you arrive, you’ll park about 1/4 mile away from the entrance to the Slot Canyon.
 It’s an easy walk, but I recommend wearing tennis shoes or closed-toes shoes, because that sand can get hot.

 You get plenty of time to walk through the Slot Canyon.
 No one is rushing you as you stroll at a leisurely pace and take all the pictures you want.